 Studies show that humans need 30 seconds to adjust to the darkness and see around.
-Just like the human, turtles also need some moments to accommodate itself with the darkness.
+Just like humans, turtles also need some moments to accommodate themselves to the darkness.
 Once they get accustomed to the dark, they can move around the area.

 How Do Turtles See in The Colors Around It?

-But over the period, with numerous scientific researches, now we know that turtles see and identify various colors.
+But over the period, with numerous scientific types of research, now we know that turtles see and identify various colors.
 However, they do it in a different way than humans.
 Also, previously many believed that these animals don’t have good vision.

 But it isn’t true either, as you have seen in the previous section.

-So, let’s focus on the procedure of turtle color seeing capacity.
+So, let’s focus on the procedure of turtle color-seeing capacity.
 Likewise, humans, turtles, and other animals see colors using the receptors in their eyes.
-Humans have three receptors in their eyes, and so, they can visualize a wide range of color reception.
+Humans have three receptors in their eyes, so, they can visualize a wide range of color reception.
 These receptors are known as Cone.